thesahebi/angurs.com/AZURE_DEPLOYMENT.md

    - Go to: https://myaccount.google.com/apppasswords
    - Select "Mail" as the app
    - Select "Other (Custom name)" as the device
-   - Enter "Angurs Website" as the name
+   - Enter "Zivara Website" as the name
    - **Copy the 16-character password** (format: `abcd efgh ijkl mnop`)

 ### Step 2: Configure Azure Function App Settings